oopee/Arbitrager/DatabaseAccess/Readme.txt

 ﻿### General
-1) Database is created into a arbitrager.sqlite-file in Arbitrager-folder
+1) Database is created into a arbitrager_<configurationname>.sqlite-file in Arbitrager-folder
 2) Database is created and migrations run automatically when DatabaseAccess.GetContext() is called

 ### Usage